Plasmodium falciparum: In mosquitoes

 Within the mosquito midgut, the female gamete maturation process entails slight morphological changes, becoming more enlarged and spherical.
 The male gametocyte undergoes a rapid nuclear division within 15 minutes, producing eight flagellated microgametes by a process called exflagellation.
 The flagellated microgamete fertilizes the female macrogamete to produce a diploid cell called a zygote.
 The zygote then develops into an ookinete.
 The ookinete is a motile cell, capable of invading other organs of the mosquito.
 It traverses the peritrophic membrane of the mosquito midgut and crosses the midgut epithelium.
-Once through the epithelium, the ookinete enters the basal lamina, and settles to an immotile oocyst.
+Once through the epithelium, the ookinete enters the basal lamina and settles into an immotile oocyst.
 For several days, the oocyst undergoes 10 to 11 rounds of cell division to create a syncytial cell (sporoblast) containing thousands of nuclei.
 Meiosis takes place inside the sporoblast to produce over 3,000 haploid daughter cells called sporozoites on the surface of the mother cell.
 Immature sporozoites break through the oocyst wall into the haemolymph.
 They migrate to the mosquito salivary glands where they undergo further development and become infective to humans.